vitessio/website/content/en/docs/user-guides/vschema-guide/sharding-guidelines.md

 ### Transactions

-It is important to keep transactions to be within one shard.
-Vitess currently does not guarantee atomicity for transactions that go across shards.
-Grouping related rows together usually results in transactions also falling within the same shard.
+It is important to keep transactions within a single shard whenever possible.

+Grouping related rows together usually results in transactions also falling within the same shard, but there are situations where this may not be possible.
+For such use-cases, Vitess supports [configurable atomicity levels for transactions that go across shards](../../configuration-advanced/shard-isolation-atomicity).
-But there are situations where this may not be possible.
-If so, you can see if it will be possible to avoid this problem by grouping data differently.
-However, this may not be possible either.
-A well known use case is one where customers send each other money.

-In such situations, you can look at refactoring the application such that transactions are broken into smaller single shard transactions.

-Vitess will be adding support for distributed transactions soon.
+In the cases where a cross-shard transaction simply cannot be avoided, the [usage of 2PC](../../../reference/features/two-phase-commit/) allows for atomic writes across shards in a single logical transaction.

 ### Large Tenants